-&lt;sup>16 As a subsidiary district, the City Council is the governing body and the District is administered by the Public Works Department.
+&lt;sup>16 As a subsidiary district, the City Council is the governing body and the District is administered by the Department of Water and Wastewater.
 Subsidiary districts must have at least 70 percent of their land area and population within the City's boundary.